akalpokas/alchemate/README.md

 final_context = manager.execute()
 ```

 At the heart of alchemate is the `SimulationContext` class which gets passed through workflows sequentially and updated with new information.
-This can for example, be used to attempt and pre-optimize the λ-schedule of a transformation in vacuum, before using the updated in the main simulation:
+This can for example, be used to attempt and pre-optimize the λ-schedule of a transformation in vacuum, before using the updated context in the main simulation:

 ```python
 simulation_workflow = [